Northside Promise Scholarship

 About Kirk E. Washington

-Kirk E. Washington Jr. was a proud graduate of Minneapolis Community & Technical College receiving his A.S. in Community Development in 2015.
+Kirk E. Washington Jr. was a proud graduate of Minneapolis Community and Technical College receiving his A.S. in Community Development in 2015.
 A longtime resident of North Minneapolis, Kirk served as a creative catalyst for MCTC students, faculty and staff to more deeply engage with urban communities facing barriers to access in higher education and the arts.

 This memorial scholarship fund has been created in his honor and is designed to keep his legacy of creativity, academic scholarship and community empowerment alive and growing.